Challenging an ESA decision - mandatory reconsideration

 How to ask for mandatory reconsideration

-You don’t have to use any particular government form to ask for mandatory reconsideration - you can just call or write a letter, using the contact details on your decision letter.
+You can use the CRMR1 mandatory reconsideration request form on GOV.UK - or you can just call or write a letter, using the contact details on your decision letter.

 You might feel that you’ve already given DWP all the information about your disability or illness, and be surprised or angry with their decision.